-By all accounts, the recent Piers Morgan episode on India-Pakistan relations should not have been watched, let alone dissected.
-And yet, here we are, post-morteming a panel discussion featuring former Pakistani foreign minister Hina Rabbani Khar, Indian journalist Barkha Dutt, and — why not — two podcasters: Pakistan's Shehzad Ghias Shaikh and India's Ranveer Allahbadia, better known to his following as BeerBiceps.
+By all accounts, the recent Piers Morgan Uncensored episode on India-Pakistan relations should not have been watched, let alone dissected.
+And yet, here we are, post-morteming a panel discussion featuring former Pakistani foreign minister Hina Rabbani Khar, Indian journalist Barkha Dutt, and — why not — two podcasters: Pakistan’s Shehzad Ghias Shaikh and India’s Ranveer Allahbadia, better known to his following as BeerBiceps.
+Piers, who introduced the latter two as “young influencers,” offered no further justification for their presence beyond the implicit logic of online virality: if they have a platform, surely they have something to say.

-Neither Shehzad nor Ranveer has much international appeal, which means they're doubly bound to their domestic echo chambers.
-After the whole India's Got Latent debacle, Morgan should know better than to expect Ranveer to challenge the official line, especially when the very state he represents has cracked down brutally on stand-up comedians for a joke about incest, a trope that basically fuels half of Western prestige TV (see: Game of Thrones).
+Neither Shehzad nor Ranveer has much international appeal, which means they’re doubly bound to their domestic echo chambers.
+After the whole India’s Got Latent debacle, Piers should know better than to expect Ranveer to challenge the official line, especially when the very state he represents has cracked down brutally on stand-up comedians for a joke about incest, a trope that basically fuels half of Western prestige TV (see: Game of Thrones).

-He's about a decade too late to be handing out Islamophobia lollipops to the West.
-And honestly, are we really expected to take political analysis from a guy who believes that masturbation shrinks your penis?
-Maybe all those years of "no fap" are finally culminating in one long, fascist release.
+“Pakistan has become the terror hub,” declares Ranveer, an odd line coming from someone who doesn’t even look old enough to remember when that phrase was doing the rounds in Western media with any real conviction.
+He’s about a decade too late to be handing out Islamophobia lollipops to the West.
+And honestly, are we really expected to take political analysis from a guy who believes that masturbation shortens your penis?
+Maybe all those years of “no fap” are finally culminating in one long, saffron release.

 Shehzad, for his part, fares better — if only because he appears less eager to please.
-Still, his analysis is hemmed in by a certain neoliberal decorum, a kind of progressive coyness that refuses to name Indian-backed proxies in Balochistan lest it appear to "disown" Baloch resistance.
+Still, his analysis is hemmed in by a certain neoliberal decorum, a kind of progressive coyness that refuses to name Indian-backed proxies in Balochistan lest it appear to “disown” Baloch resistance.
+But even when Shehzad rightfully calls out RSS’s involvement in the Samjhauta Express attack and the 2002 Gujarat riots, the screen practically starts vibrating with Barkha and Ranveer aggressively shaking their heads, as if trying to physically repel the facts.

 Multiverse of madness